waral/Hackerrank-challenges-contests-solutions/README.md

 In this repository I collected my solutions to Hackerrank challenges from Algorithms and Data Structures section as well as a couple of programming contests are participated in.

-The challenges come from the Hackerrank [website](https://www.hackerrank.com/dashboard).
+The challenges can be found on the Hackerrank [website](https://www.hackerrank.com/dashboard).

 My Hackerrank [profile](https://www.hackerrank.com/waral91?hr_r=1).